 There are two options for borrowing against the equity you’ve built in your home:

 Home equity loans — This option provides you with a lump sum of money up front.
 You’ll have a fixed repayment schedule and a fixed interest rate.
-Terms can extend as far as 20 years.

 Home equity lines of credit (HELOC) — This option allows you borrow money as you need it, up to the agreed upon amount and term (number of years) you’ve determined with your lender.
 With a line of credit, your payments are based on only the amount used and the interest is variable, so your repayment amount will fluctuate over the length of the loan.